fraukecharms/fastapi-sagemaker-compvision/README.md

 ## (Optional) Automated Testing with Github Actions

-If you are interested in automated testing, check out the workflow in `.github/workflows/`.
-You need to add AWS credentials to your repo to set this up.
+If you are interested in automated testing, check out the `main.yml` file in `.github/workflows/`.
+You can use it after configuring OpenID Connect in AWS and creating an IAM role for your repo.
 You can read more about it [here](https://github.com/aws-actions/configure-aws-credentials) and [here](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services).
 However, this is optional and not required for the demo to work.

 ## Learning Material